source-data/the-turron-experiment/report.md

 * Refer to the yoguhrt experiment
 * Better questions (e.g. the 'sweetness' parameter invalidated because some people scored which one was sweeter and others scored which of the 2 they liked better for sweetness)
 * Why not the tea lady tasting

+In these categories male score was bordered (on average) the 5.

 ## Conclusions